 Recently, Stratasys teamed up with SSYS technology to allow for an agile interface between its printers and whatever software technology is working for the all-out manufacturing effort.
 The integration is expedited by GrabCAD® Software Development Kit (SDK) to make integration as "plug and play" as possible.

 Each package includes application programming interfaces, documentation, and code samples.
-This enables development partners and manufacturers to establish a two-way connectivity between Stratasys FDM® 3D printers and whatever enterprise software applications may be used to support additive manufacturing for production of end-use parts.
+This enables development partners and manufacturers to establish a two-way connectivity between Stratasys FDM® 3D printers and whatever enterprise software applications may be used to support additive manufacturing for production of end-use parts within a smart factory floor.

 Dick Anderson, senior vice president for manufacturing at Stratasys, who is leading the charge with their partners explains: